-If successful, MOUs could help increase the standard of care with respect to existing regulatory obligations in two ways.156 First, since government support for MOUs typically entails education about existing regulatory obligations, the instruments should diminish the possibility of a defense alleging mistake of fact.157 Second, successful MOUs could also help raise the standard for a due diligence defense.
-Canadian courts have emphasized that due diligence requires a management system, with such elements as regular audits, clear assignment of responsibilities, training, instruction and supervision of employees, information systems and effective lines of communication.158 The implication of this jurisprudence is that successful MOUs could alter the standard of due diligence to be expected within the affected sector.
-The premise of the MOUs is that they will help disseminate pollution prevention and environmental efficiency awareness and practices, thereby promoting behavioral change throughout a sector.
-At some point, then, it is reasonable to anticipate that certain characteristic elements of such practices-e.g., pollution prevention-may become adopted by a significant enough proportion of the sector that they attain the status of a "custom of practice" and thereby become an element of due diligence.
+If successful, MOUs could help increase the standard of care with respect to existing regulatory obligations in two ways.
+First, since government support for MOUs typically entails education about existing regulatory obligations, the instruments should diminish the possibility of a defense alleging mistake of fact.
+Second, successful MOUs could also help raise the standard for a due diligence defense.
+Canadian courts have emphasized that due diligence requires a management system, with such elements as regular audits, clear assignment of responsibilities, training, instruction and supervision of employees, information systems and effective lines of communication.
+The implication of this jurisprudence is that successful MOUs could alter the standard of due diligence to be expected within the affected sector.
+The premise of the MOUs is that they will help disseminate pollution prevention and envi-